-No car, no friends, no information, no plan-finding transportation from city to suburb in these parts was rough as a battlefield.
-His headache still active, he waited for the jitney that never arrived.
-So at 7:30 a.m. he boarded a bus filled with silent day workers, housekeepers, maids and grown lawn boys.
+Frank left when everybody else did.
+It was 4:00 a.m., two hours until Mr. gypsy cab was due.
+His headache less active, he sat on the curb to wait.
+It never arrived.
+No car, no cab, no friends, no information, no plan-finding transportation from city to suburb in these parts was rougher than a battlefield.
+It was 7:30 a.m. when he boarded a bus filled with silent day workers, housekeepers, maids and grown lawn boys.
 Once beyond the business of the city, they dropped off the bus like reluctant divers into inviting, blue water high above the pollution below.
-Down there they would search out the debris, the waster resupply the reefs and duck the predators swimming through lacey fronds.
+Down there they would search out the debris, the waste, resupply the reefs and duck the predators swimming through lacey fronds.
 They would clean, cook, serve, mind, launder, weed and mow.
 Thoughts of violence alternating with those of despair rushed through Frank as he watched for the right street sign.
 He had no idea of what he would do once he got to where Cee was.
 Suppose no one was home.
 He would have to break in.
-Suppose-but there was no pint in supposing on unfamiliar ground.
-By the time he saw the correct sign, it was too late to pull the stop wire.
-He had to walk back some before arriving at the M.D. sign on the lawn of Dr. Beauregard Scott's house.
+Suppose-but there was no point in supposing on unfamiliar ground.
+By the time he saw the correct street sign, it was too late to pull the cord.
+He had to walk back a couple of blocks before arriving at the M.D. sign on the lawn of Dr. Beauregard Scott's house.
 He considered whether to knock on the front door or the back.
-Caution suggested the latter.
+Caution suggested the back.
 "Where is she?"
 The woman who opened the kitchen door did not question him.
 "Downstairs," she said.
 "You Sarah?"
 "I am.
 Be as quiet as you can."
 She nodded toward the stairs that led to the doctor's office and Cee's room.
+Maybe like the drummer, rhythin would take charge.
 When Frank got to the bottom of the stairs he saw through an open door a small white-haired man sitting at a large desk.
 The man looked up.
 "What?
 Who are you?"
 The doctor's eyes widened then narrowed at the insult.
 "Get out of here!
 Sarah!
 Sarah?"
 Frank moved closer to the desk.

 "There's nothing to steal here!
 Sarah!"
 The doctor reached for the telephone.
 "I'm calling the police.
 Now!"
 His forefinger was in the dial's zero when Frank knocked the telephone out of his hand.
 Knowing completely now the nature of the threat, the doctor opened his desk drawer and pulled out a gun.
 A .38, thought Frank.
 Clean and light.
 But the hand that held it shook.
-The doctor raised the gun and pointed it at what appeared to have been be flaring nostrils, foaming lips and the red-rimmed eyes of a wild man.
+The doctor raised the gun and pointed it at what in his fear ought to have been flaring nostrils, foaming lips and the red-rimmed eyes of a wild man.
 Instead he saw a quiet, even serene, face of a not to be fooled with man.
 He pulled the trigger.